jspinak/brobot/docs/docs/03-core-library/action-config/15-conditional-chains-examples.md

 ## Overview

-`EnhancedConditionalActionChain` provides a powerful fluent API for building complex action sequences with conditional execution.
+`ConditionalActionChain` provides a powerful fluent API for building complex action sequences with conditional execution.
 This enhanced implementation adds the missing features from the original design, including the crucial `then()` method for sequential composition and numerous convenience methods.

 ## Key Features